The Emily Davison Lodge, 2010–ongoing

 These conflicts provide a radical backdrop to her ‘representational’ works created when she toured the country making drawings of working-class women in their various places of labour.
 Some commentators have claimed that a crucial turning point in the Liberal PM Lord Asquith’s antipathy for the women’s vote was when he realised, through Sylvia Pankhurst work and campaigning, just how many British women constituted the nation’s workforce.
 For all the passion dedicated to political and social reform, Sylvia Pankhurst never faltered to declare that art was her ‘chosen mission... which gave me satisfaction and pleasure found in nothing else.’
 (The Suffragette Movement, p.
 428)

 Pankhurst continued throughout her life to engage with art and politics.
-She was later close to the leaders of the pan-African movement and campaigned for the independence of Ethiopia, against Mussolini.
+She was later close to the leaders of the Pan-African movement and campaigned for the independence of Ethiopia, against Mussolini.
 She subsequently settled there and is still recognised today by the Ethiopian art world as a serious cultural figure.

 We bring these biographical facts to your attention, not just to impress upon you Sylvia Pankhurst’s importance, but to again link such a significant life’s work to the advent of British modern art.
 She stands as a radical forerunner to the later aims of the European avant-garde; indeed this fact can be backed up by the Italian Futurist Marinetti’s claim that ‘In this campaign for liberation, our best allies are the Suffragettes’ (from Le Futurisme, 1911).